-I’m in my third winter in Calgary and granted I get away more than most, but I make the effort well in advance to plan trips throughout the winter so I always have something to look forward to.
-Last May I decided I wanted to spend Alberta’s Family Day weekend (a three day weekend) up at a backcountry ski lodge.
+I make the effort well in advance to plan trips throughout the winter so I always have something to look forward to.
+In May I decided I wanted to spend Alberta’s Family Day weekend (a three day weekend) up at a backcountry ski lodge.
 I’d heard about Shadow Lake Lodge and decided that it would be worth checking out.

 The Cabins at Shadow Lake Lodge

 The cabins at Shadow Lake Lodge offer rustic simplicity.
 Outfitted with a bed and night tables, they also boast solar powered lighting, a propane heater and a drying rack.
 There is a jug and bowl for washing up in the cabin – otherwise you need to walk out to the central shower.
 There are toilet facilities there too.

 Apart from the dining room, there is a common room with a wood fired stove and plenty of games, puzzles and books to keep you occupied.

 You will never go hungry at Shadow Lake Lodge.
 In fact despite skiing for hours every day there is the very real possibility that you will gain weight.

 When you first arrive – around mid to late afternoon for most people – there is a tea.
 Think more in terms of the Brits version of tea; not only is there tea and hot chocolate but assorted cheeses and crackers, veges and dip and a wide assortment of cookies, bars and cakes.
 That has to last you for about another three hours when dinner is served.